 In my opinion, the evidence makes it overwhelmingly likely that the photocopy Trust Deed is indeed a copy of an original which now cannot be found.
 This conclusion is supported in particular, by the recent discovery of an identical copy of the Trust Deed in the records of Clayton Utz dated from 1972.

-The Court wanted to help Neil.
+- The Court wanted to help Neil.
 It believed in his cause.
-The Court considered that there were two difficulties in providing declaratory relief in the form sought by Mr Sutton as follows:
+The Court considered that there were two difficulties in providing declaratory relief as follows:

 - The Court noted that declarations are used to determine formally a legal state of affairs.
 They are not to determine a mere matter of fact.

-- The Court considered that it was not appropriate to make a declaration which may affect the status of property (that is, the property of the Trust) unless all interested parties have had an opportunity to be heard.
+The Court considered that it was not appropriate to make a declaration that may affect the status of the property (that is, the property of the Trust) unless all interested parties have had an opportunity to be heard.

-Thus, as an alternative to the declaratory relief sought by Niel, the Court exercised its advice power under s 63 of the Trustee Act 1925 (NSW), to provide advice as follows:
+- Thus, as an alternative to the declaratory relief sought by Neil, the Court exercised its advice power under s 63 of the Trustee Act 1925 (NSW), to provide advice as follows:

 - The trustees of the trust settled by Frederick Walter Sutton by Deed of Trust dated 23 October 1972 are justified in administering the trust on the basis that the document annexed to this order and marked “A” is a true copy of that Deed.